Overnight Stays Away from the Placement or Other Care Arrangements

 The child's Social Worker must be notified of any overnight stays, who in turn must notify the child's parents.

-6. Regular or more Prolonged Stays for a Child Looked After
+6. Regular or more Prolonged Stays for a Cared for Child

-A number of adults, other than carers and parents, may have more regular or more prolonged stays with a child looked after.
+A number of adults, other than carers and parents, may have more regular or more prolonged stays with a cared for child.

 Consideration must be given in each situation to determine the extent of enquiries to be undertaken before arrangements can be agreed.